SweetzpotAS/WebBluetoothToOSCBridge/README.md

 # WebBluetoothToOSCBridge
-A Cross-platform (requires Chrome) WebBluetoothToOSC bridge for the Sweetzpot Flow sensors developed by Eigil Aandahl of  the RITMO Center of Excellence, University of Oslo
+A Cross-platform (requires Chrome) WebBluetoothToOSC bridge for the Sweetzpot Flow sensors developed by Eigil Aandahl, University of Oslo

 To use web bluetooth and web osc need to install osc-web\